-MATERIALS CHEMISTRY

-Liverpool City Region is a world leader in both the core science and industrial application of materials chemistry.
+MATERIALS CHEMISTRY Liverpool City Region is a world leader in both the core science and industrial application of materials chemistry.

-Ninety-nine percent of materials chemistry research at the University of Liverpool is ranked world leading or internationally excellent and much of it is undertaken in partnership with top multi-nationals - including Unilever whose relationship with the institution started in 1906.
+The University of Liverpool is ranked 3rd in the UK for outstanding (4\) impact in materials chemistry, and much of this research is undertaken in partnership with top multi-nationals - including Unilever whose relationship with the institution started in 1906.
 This has led to the unique 'Liverpool model' of industry-academia partnership based on 'open by design' access to specialised space and high-throughput facilities.
 The model also offers access to industry-grade methodologies, digital platforms and academic excellence - all with an emphasis on knowledge-sharing.
 The model is supported by state-ofthe-art computing and professional management and business engagement services.
 The Liverpool model has been perfected over the last two decades and culminated in the formation of the Materials Innovation Factory (MIF).
 Close partnerships also exist with industry giants Johnson-Matthey, BASF, and Croda, whose Centre of Innovation for Formulation Science is based in the MIF.
-Croda located its UK biotechnology laboratory at Daresbury in 2021 to be close to its existing manufacturing base in Widnes.

-On opposite banks of the Mersey, Widnes and Runcorn have long been chemical industry powerhouses and they remain one of the UK's largest clusters of chemical companies, including Ineos and its subsidiary Inovyn.
+Croda located its UK biotechnology laboratory at Daresbury in 2020 to be close to its existing manufacturing base in Widnes.
+On the opposite banks of the Mersey, Widnes and Runcorn have long been chemical industry powerhouses and they remain one of the UK's largest clusters of chemical companies, including Ineos and its subsidiary Inovyn.
 The latter is Europe's largest operator of electrolysis, the critical technology required to produce hydrogen for power generation, transportation and industrial use.
 In April 2022, the Centre for Process Innovation (CPI) opened its first North West base at Liverpool Science Park alongside the Manufacturing Technology Centre.
 Both are members of the UK Government's High Value Manufacturing Catapult.

-MATERIALS INNOVATION FACTORY

-Opened in 2017 with the help of a £33m Government grant, the Materials Innovation Factory (MIF) is a world-leader in the computer and robotics-assisted discovery and design of materials.
+CASE STUDY MATERIALS INNOVATION FACTORY Opened in 2017 with the help of a £33m Government grant, the Materials Innovation Factory (MIF) is a world-leader in the computer and robotics-assisted discovery and design of materials.
 The result of a unique partnership between the University of Liverpool and Unilever, it builds on the work of their joint £16m Centre for Materials Discovery and £9.3m High Throughput Formulation Centre.

-Having received £92m funding to date, the facilities provide open access to cutting edge technology and world-class expertise in materials chemistry and formulation, driving the next generation of discoveries.

-from multi-nationals to local SMEs helping projects progress faster and further while setting the standard for industry academic collaboration

-Originally established through the Government's UK Research Partnership Infrastructure Fund, MIF is also a spoke of the national Sir Henry Royce Institute

-MIF was further accelerated by £10m investment from the Leverhulme Trust and now several hundred Unilever R&D employees are actively involved in the MIF.
-The facility also generates income through the commercial application of its discoveries

-Spinning out of the MIF-based research of Professor Andy Cooper, pioneering company Gearu has created Al-enabled robot chemists that will define the automated laboratories of the future well beyond chemistry.

-Its eye-catching innovation featured on the cover of Nature magazine in summe

-"The strength of material science in the North West is, to a great extent, built on the collaboration between academia and industry which is so well embodied in the Materials Innovation Factory."

-UNILEVER
+Having levered more than £50m additional funding to date, the £81m facilities provide open access to cutting edge technology and world-class expertise in materials chemistry and formulation, driving the next generation of discoveries MIF engages with companies of all sizes - from multi-nationals to local SMEs - helping projects progress faster and further while setting the standard for industry-academia collaboration Originally established through the Government's UK Research Partnership Infrastructure Fund, MIF is also a spoke of the national Sir Henry Royce Institute.
+MIF was further accelerated by £10m investment from the Leverhulme Trust and now several hundred Unilever R&D employees are actively involved there.
+The facility also generates income through the commercial application of it discoveries.
+Spinning out of the MIF-based research of Professor Andy Cooper, pioneering company Gearu has created Al-enabled robot chemists that will define the automated laboratories of the future well beyond chemistry, and featured on the cover of Nature magazine (summer 2020).
+The MIF's remarkable success in translational research and partnering with industry means it is now the nucleus of ambitions to scale out operation across a new £500m Materials Innovation Zone "The strength of material science in the North West is, to a great extent, built on the collaboration between academia and industry which is so well embodied in the Materials Innovation Factory."
+Sir Venki Ramakrishnan, former President of the Royal Society and Nobel Laureat

+CASE STUDY